SFH-Foundation/sfhfoundation/docs/aphorisms/index.md

 "The paradox is that you cannot stop looking for security and you will never find it within conditioned human consciousness or the body and mind."

-"_Justice_ prevails when otherness and differences submerge into oneness and sameness."
+"Justice prevails when otherness and differences submerge into oneness and sameness."

 "In truth, there is only the truth.
 But we discover it through different levels of falsehood."